decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 })
 ```

-The result is exact to one tick, needs no analysis component, and works on every renderer that reports positions.
+The result needs no analysis component and works on every renderer that reports positions.
+Its accuracy is bounded by the sampling granularity and the output latency described above, so a scene needing finer alignment than a tick should calibrate that residual once and subtract it here.
 A scene that prefers raw reports can still use `registerAudioPlaybackEntity` together with `getSceneTimeAtTick`.

 ## Alternatives considered